KerstinJantke/ConsTarget/README.md

 # ConsTarget
-_ConsTarget_ is an R package to calculate conservation target achievement of nature reserve networks.
+_ConsTarget_ is an R package to calculate representation target achievement of conservation features in protected area estates.

 ## Installation